IOSH forums home

 Mike, my understanding is currently:

 Society of Occupational Medicine issued a position statement (which I linked previously) that a 'notch' in the audiogram" at the frequencies of 3000, 4000, or 6000 Hz with recovery at 8000 Hz" is to be used for NIHL referral criteria to an appropriately qualified doctor.
 Our OH team has alerted us that anyone sending staff through for medicals etc, may see an increase in NIHL referrals and as such we should be aware.
 Finally there was a confusion between the term 'referral' and ' RIDDOR reportable' during the conversation, which this forum has helped clear up.
-Edited by user 17 November 2023 09:44:26(UTC)
+Edited at by user 17 November 2023 09:44:26(UTC)

 | Reason: clarity